nabeelshan78/tensorflow-hands-on/README.md

 ## Improve MNIST with CNN
 > [`Improve MNIST with Convolutions.ipynb`](./Improve%20MNIST%20with%20Convolutions.ipynb)

-A compact walkthrough of enhancing MNIST digit classification using convolutional layers and early stopping.
+A compact walkthrough of enhancing Fashion MNIST dataset classification using convolutional layers and early stopping.
 Key steps include:

 - Load & preprocess the MNIST dataset